Ease holiday stress on pets by looking out for these seasonal dangers.

 And as romantic as it is to have mistletoe dotted around your home, you might want to consider a fake alternative.
 The real stuff can cause severe vomiting, diarrhea, breathing difficulties, hallucinations, erratic behavior, and even death.

-- Make sure they have company: If you have lots of guests over, ask one of them to be on doggy duty to help relieve holiday stress on pets.
-Having a friend or family member dote on your dog will help keep your pet relaxed and happy.
+- Make sure they have company: Having a friend or family member dote on your dog will help keep your pet relaxed and happy.

-Remember: Guests Bring a New Dynamic to the Household
+Remember: Visitors Bring a New Dynamic to the Household

-If you have guests coming and going, it could provide ample opportunity for your pet to sneak outside.
+If you have some of your family and friends who plan on dropping off some gifts, it could provide an opportunity for your pet to sneak outside.
 This will expose them to all sorts of risks, including inclement weather, busy roads, and abduction.

 Cats need clean litter boxes and plenty of water (and someone to check in on them now and again and top up their food).
 Dogs need to be left with someone who can give them the same amount of love and attention as you do.
 Consider using CBD stress relief for dogs to help create a sense of calm in your pup.